cloudnativeessentials/dra-tutorial/README.md

 Thank you for installing intel-gpu-resource-driver-chart.
 ```

-The Intel DRA helm chart installed the following:
+The Intel DRA helm chart installed the following: <br>
 - Namespace: intel-gpu-resource-driver
 - ServiceAccount: intel-gpu-sa
 - ClusterRole: intel-gpu-resource-driver-role